MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/perform-client-action.md

 ## Perform Client Action properties

-- Computer: The NetBIOS name, fully-qualified domain name (FQDN), or IP address of the Configuration Manager client.
+- Computer: The NetBIOS name, fully qualified domain name (FQDN), or IP address of the Configuration Manager client.
 - Action: The client action to be performed.
 Options are:
     -   Machine Policy Retrieval & Evaluation Cycle
     -   Software Updates Scan and Deployment Re-evaluation